-MTH 102 ELEMENTARY ALGEBRA......5(5-0) Normally Offered: F, SP, SUM

-Covers natural numbers, signed numbers, fractions, radicals, products, factors, first-degree equations in one and two variables, inequalities, graphing and quadratics.
-A one-semester remedial course in beginning algebra for those students who have not taken an algebra course or who have a deficiency in first year algebra.

-Prerequisite: MTH 090 with a grade of 2.0 or higher, or by ACCUPLACER placement.

-MTH 110 TECHNICAL MATH I......3(2-2) Normally Offered: F, SP

-This course is designed for those who will apply mathematics to various technical fields.
-Topics covered include a review of basic arithmetic, units of measure, algebra fundamentals, simple equations and formulas, geometric principles, and calculator usage will be introduced.
-In all areas there is strong emphasis placed on solving industrial applications.

-Prerequisite: MTH 090 Arithmetic or equivalent.

-Includes historical and present numeration systems, real number systems for concept of set through systems of natural numbers, whole numbers, integers and rational numbers, geometric concepts from set viewpoint, irrational numbers, operations and properties applied to mathematical sentences, square root, cube root, and metric system.
+MTH 102 ELEMENTARY ALGEBRA Prerequisite: MTH 090 with a grade of 2.0 or higher, or by ACCUPLACER placement.
+MTH 110 TECHNICAL MATH I MTH 111 MATHEMATICS FOR ELEMENTARY TEACHERS I Normally Offered: F Includes historical and present numeration systems, real number systems for concept of set through systems of natural numbers, whole numbers, integers and rational numbers, geometric concepts from set viewpoint, irrational numbers, operations and properties applied to mathematical sentences, square root, cube root, and metric system.
 A required course for elementary teachers.
 Prerequisite: MTH 102 with a grade of 2.0 or better or successful completion of one year of high school algebra.

-MTH 112 TECHNICAL MATH II......3(2-2) Normally Offered: SP

-This course is a continuation of MTH 110 Technical Math I, which places emphasis on applying mathematics to various technical industrial fields.
+MTH 112 TECHNICAL MATH II Normally Offered: SP This course is a continuation of MTH 110 Technical Math I, which places emphasis on applying mathematics to various technical industrial fields.
 Topics covered include advanced algebra, trigonometry, geometry, quadratics, statistical process control, and calculator usage.
 In all areas there will be a strong emphasis placed on solving practical industrial applications.

-Prerequisite: MTH 110 Technical Math I or permission of instructor.

-MTH 113 INTERMEDIATE ALGEBRA4(4-0) Normally Offered: F, SP, SUM

-Reviews the important topics considered in the first year of high school algebra or MTH 102.
+Prerequisite: MTH 110 or permission of instructor.
+MTH 113 INTERMEDIATE ALGEBRA Normally Offered: F, SP, SUM Reviews the important topics considered in the first year of high school algebra or MTH 102.
 Further work on factoring, fractions, equations, functions and graphs, exponents and radicals, quadratics and logarithms.
 Does not count toward a major or minor in mathematics.
 Prerequisite: A grade of 2.0 or higher in MTH 102, or by ACCUPLACER placement.
+MTH 115 APPLIED ALGEBRA & TRIGONOMETRY I Normally Offered: F Presents the mathematical topics most frequently encountered in technical work.
+Application of various functions of algebra, plane geometry and trigonometry are used.
+Emphasis is on the numerical approach rather than the analytical.
+Prerequisite: MTH 090 or satisfactory math placement score.
+MTH 116 APPLIED ALGEBRA & TRIGONOMETRY II Normally Offered: SP Covers advanced algebra, geometry and trigonometry.
+Applications of the various topics are made to different technical areas.
+Prerequisite: MTH 115.

-MTH 116 APPLIED ALGEBRA & TRIGONOMETRY II MTH 117 MATHEMATICS FOR ELEMENTARY TEACHERS II MTH 119 INTRODUCTION TO COMPUTERS AND PROGRAMMING MTH 121 COLLEGE ALGEBRA MTH 122 PLANE TRIGONOMETRY MTH 123 COLLEGE ALGEBRA AND ANALYTIC TRIGONOMETRY

-CALCULUS FOR BUSINESS/SOCIAL SCIENCES4(4-0)
+WATE TO STATE OF THE STATE OF T MTH 117 MATHEMATICS FOR ELEMENTARY TEACHERS II ing MTH 119 INTRODUCTION TO COMPUTERS AND PROGRAMMING ting MTH 121 COLLEGE ALGEBRA anc MTH 122 PLANE TRIGONOMETRY and are MTH 123 COLLEGE ALGEBRA AND ANALYTIC TRIGONOMETRY n to / o and nce MTH 130 CALCULUS FOR BUSINESS/SOCIAL SCIENCES the MTH 131 ANALYTIC GEOMETRY AND CALCULUS I